 It is the student’s responsibility to monitor their account on the student information system and ensure that all fees are paid.
 Delinquent accounts will be put on hold; future registration and access to grades will be denied until payment is made.

-Domestic students who officially withdraw within ten (10) business days of program start-up will receive a full refund of fees, less a $150.00 administrative fee, deferral fee(s) (if applicable) and program consumable fee (if applicable).
+Domestic students, who officially withdraw within 10 business days of program start-up, will receive a full refund of fees, less a $150.00 administration fee, deferral fee(s) (if applicable) and additional program costs (if applicable).
 After this time, fees are non-refundable.
-Students who have paid for two or more semesters and withdraw after ten (10) business days of program start-up will receive a full refund of subsequent semesters paid in advance.
-Students must formally inform the College that they are withdrawing and complete required forms through their Student Success Mentor.
+Students who have paid for two or more semesters and withdraw after 10 business days of program start-up will receive a full refund of subsequent semesters paid in advance.
+Students must formally inform the College that they are withdrawing and complete the required forms through their Student Success Mentor.

-International students who have dropped courses or withdraw from the College within ten (10) business days of the beginning of a semester should refer to the International Student Fee section on the College website.
+International students who have dropped courses or withdraw from the College within 10 business days of the beginning of a semester should refer to the International Student Fees section of the College website.

-Students who have dropped a number of courses by the stated deadline, and as a result become part-time in status, will quality for a refund.
-Changing from full-time to part-time status may impact a student’s eligibility for Financial Assistance/Aid (OSAP).
+Students, who have dropped a number of courses by the stated deadline, and as a result become part-time in status, will qualify for a refund.
+Changing from full-time to part-time status may impact a student’s eligibility for financial assistance (OSAP).

-When a student drops a continuing education (CE) course, if they are eligible for a refund Enrolment Services will process the refund less the administrative fee of a $20 per course up to a maximum of $100.
+When a student drops a continuing education course, if they are eligible for a refund, Enrolment Services will process the refund less the administration fee of $20 per course, up to a maximum of $100.
 The request to drop the course must be made to Enrolment Services by a particular deadline in order to be eligible to receive a refund.
-It is the student’s responsibility to ensure that they know the dates associated with the specific course withdrawals.
+It is the student’s responsibility to know the dates associated with the specific course withdrawals.

-Students must achieve and adhere to certain course and program criteria and requirements in order to progress and be promoted in their program of study.
+Students must achieve and adhere to certain course and program criteria and requirements to progress and be promoted in their program of study.

-Promotion and progression requirements are based on the principle that students must achieve a cumulative program grade point average of 60% to be eligible to graduate.
+Promotion and progression requirements are that students must achieve a cumulative program grade point average of 60% to be eligible to graduate from non-degree programs and 65% to graduate from degree programs.
 Continuation of full-time study within a program is permitted provided the standards of academic performance listed below are met.
-The minimum passing grade is 50% in each course unless otherwise noted in course documentation.
+The minimum passing grade is 50% in each course unless otherwise noted in the course documentation.

-Note: In addition to the above requirements, each academic program may have program specific requirements for passing grades, progression, probation, and withdrawal.
-It is the student’s responsibility to review the academic requirements for his/her specific program.
-Also, completion deadlines are outlined in AOP 224: Evaluation of Student Performance.
+Note: In addition to the above requirements, each academic program may have program-specific requirements for passing grades, progression, probation, and withdrawal.
+It is the student’s responsibility to review the academic requirements for their specific program.
+Completion deadlines are outlined in AOP 224.

 5.2 Academic Standing

-A student who has been required to withdraw for academic or misconduct reasons will not be considered for readmission to a program in a related discipline for a period of two (2) consecutive semesters/terms as per AOP 224: Evaluation of Student Performance.
+A student, who has been required to withdraw for academic or misconduct reasons, will not be considered for re-admission to a program in a related discipline for a period of two consecutive semesters/terms, as per AOP 224.

-Students whose studies have been considerably interrupted will be required to petition the academic Dean for their program if they desire to continue studies in the same program.
-There are two (2) categories of readmission to a program of study: readmission for interrupted students in good standing, and readmission for interrupted students required to withdraw.
+Students whose studies have been considerably interrupted will be required to complete an internal application form (available on the student forms page of the College’s website) and submit it to Enrolment Services who will advise of the re-admission decision in consultation with the relevant Dean.
+There are two categories of re-admission to a program of study: re-admission for interrupted students in good standing and re-admission for interrupted students required to withdraw.

-Students who let their registration in courses lapse but have successfully completed previous semesters and are in good academic standing include the following:
+Students who let their registration in courses lapse, but have successfully completed previous semesters and are in good standing, include the following:

-- Students who fail to graduate within the period of time specified in AOP 224: Evaluation of Student Performance
+- students who fail to graduate within the period of time specified in AOP 224.

 6.1 Release of Grades

-Enrolment Services will establish and post to the academic calendar final grade release dates that will indicate when grades will be available to students for review.
+Enrolment Services will establish, and post to the Academic Schedule, final grade release dates that will indicate when grades will be available to students for review.

-Students registered in post-secondary, post-graduate, and degree courses will receive a mid-term grade which, in conjunction with discussions with their faculty, is for the purpose of contributing feedback on academic performance and provide students with a realistic idea of their performance to date.
-Mid-term grades are not considered part of the official cumulative program grade point average (CPGPA) and will not appear on a student’s official transcript.
+Students will receive a mid-term grade which, in conjunction with discussions with their faculty, is for the purpose of contributing feedback on academic performance and providing students with a realistic idea of their performance to date.
+Mid-term grades are not considered part of the official cumulative program grade point average and will not appear on a student’s official transcript.

-At the end of each term/semester, or upon completion of a program of study, all students registered in credit courses will receive a final grade reflective of their achievement of the course outcomes.
+At the end of each term/semester, or upon completion of a program of study, all students registered in courses with credit hours will receive a final grade reflective of their achievement of the course outcomes.
 Final grades are not official until released to the student by Enrolment Services.
-Enrolment Services will post final grades electronically through the MyLoyalist Student Portal.
+Enrolment Services will post final grades electronically through the MyLoyalist student portal.

 Official transcripts provide a record of all courses attempted by a student.
-Enrolment Services will record the student’s final course grades on the student’s official transcript or a grade of CC to represent a course that continues to the next semester.
-The CC grade will be replaced with the final grade at the end of the subsequent semester.
+Enrolment Services will record the student’s final course grades on the student’s official transcript.
+A grade of ‘CC’ represents a course that continues to the next semester.
+The CC grade will be replaced with a final grade at the end of the subsequent semester.
 Transcripts are available for students upon request through Enrolment Services.
-The official transcript details a student’s permanent academic record at Loyalist and will carry the Loyalist College seal and an authorized signature.
+The official transcript details a student’s permanent academic record at Loyalist and will carry the Loyalist College seal and authorized signature.
 Students with outstanding fees or fines will be required to pay their fees and/or fines in full prior to the release of official transcripts of credentials.